SWP Documentation & Guides

 Verifying Webhook Signatures (Python)

-Retry Policy: Failed webhook deliveries are retried up to 3 times with exponential backoff (1s, 4s, 16s delays).
-After 3 failures the delivery is abandoned.
+Retry Policy: Each webhook delivery is attempted up to 3 times.
+After a failed attempt the server waits with exponential backoff (2s, then 4s) before retrying; after 3 failed attempts the delivery is abandoned.
 Ensure your endpoint returns a 2xx status code to acknowledge receipt.

 Agent-to-Agent Proof Sharing